 It's a Long Terms Project about he Afro-American Issue in the US.
 The first Volume of a upcoming Trilogy book has been published by Yard Press at the end of 201.5 receiving awards and a large international interest.
-Sculptures VOL I, has been selected of one of the Best European Publication in the 2016 by Kaleid Edition London and is now collected in the permanent Art Book Collection of M.o.M.a and Metropolitan Art Museum.
+Sculptures VOL I, has been selected of one of the Best European Publication in the 2016 by Kaleid Edition London and is now collected in the permanent Art Book Collection of M.o.M.A. and Metropolitan Museum of Art.

 Images Book VOL. I

 First of a trilogy of books devoted to the African Americans issue, Sculptures Vol. I. is an intimate and conceptual narrative of the greatest manifestation of African Americans from the Martin L. King times.
 Photographs taken at Washington December 13, 2014, more precisely During the protest on civil rights which took place in the capital after the clashes and deaths of Ferguson, combine the political motivation an intimate dimension of the project linked to the author's personal life.